 https://www.airbnb.com/rooms/49180501

-Located only 10-minutes from downtown Portland, this treehouse rental is absolutely stunning, comfortable, and adventurous!
+Located only 10 minutes from downtown Portland, this treehouse in Oregon is absolutely stunning, comfortable, and adventurous!

 It’s held up by four massive trees and 18 feet above the ground, you can zip line down the bridge (which everyone loves), and the property even has a hot tub to enjoy a nice soak after a day of exploring.

-You’ll fall in love with everything there is to do in the area, and feel free to unwind in the cozy hammock with large SMART TV with Netflix.
-It’s the perfect place for visitors coming to Portland looking for a unique place to stay for the weekend.
+You’ll fall in love with everything there is to do in the area.
+Otherwise, feel free to unwind in the cozy hammock with a large SMART TV with Netflix.
+It’s the perfect place for visitors coming here for the calm Portland lifestyle and need a unique place to stay for the weekend.

 Credit: Airbnb